MAHADEV-J/FISA-rFDynHUD/README.md

 For more information, follow me on Twitter: https://twitter.com/jaybeebrtweets.
 I (sometimes) comment on my progress there.

 ## To-do list
-* Improve looks slightly more by adding offsetX and offsetY properties for text
+* Improve looks slightly more by adding offset properties to race control widget just like weather widget
+* Create a new widget for fastest lap (figure out how to make this disappear)
 * Make weather widget a part of timing tower widget (medium low priority)
 * Make timing tower disappear on formation lap (low priority)
 * Deepen investigation into what is causing the game to crash sometimes